 Installation was a snap:

-Just plug in the usb antenna and set on ledge by window, open laptop and power up.
+Just plug in the usb antenna and set on the ledge by the window, open the laptop, and power up.

 One last point: